"As Long As There's Injustice, You Keep Showing Up"

 1440: You’ve been an activist all your life, marching and protesting for many causes.
 How do you maintain your optimism?

 Sylvia Boorstein: Well, I’m not so sure I have tremendous optimism!
 Here’s a story that makes my point.
-There’s a movie that was made about the Women’s March last January.
+There’s a movie that was made about the Women’s March in January 2017.
 One of the women profiled was from Santa Rosa, California, not far from where I live.
 She’s over 80 years old and as they roll her wheelchair out to the car to go to the march someone asks her about protesting at her age.
 She responds with something like, “I’ve been marching since I was 30 years old.
 Now I’m past 80 but the job isn’t finished, so I need to keep going to marches.”

 I could have said the same thing.
 I march for this, I march for that.
 I come from labor union people and I march for them.